How green should a course be in times of drought?

 "You then take those tracks and lay them down over a Google Earth image of the golf course and see where exactly the players are going," said Erusha.

-Golf course superintendents also benefit from an array of other tools, including soil sensors and hand-held moisture meters, while grasses have been developed by the USGA that require less water and less fertilizer.
+Golf course superintendents also benefit from an array of other tools, including soil sensors and hand-held moisture meters, while grasses have been developed by the USGA that require less water and less fertiliser.

 California's ongoing drought and escalating talk in the U.S. about climate change globally have unquestionably heightened public awareness about water usage.